RicardoAzuul/RicardoAzuul.github.io/README.md

 ---

 ## Testing
+Readme.md:
+- If you click on the links in the TOC, do you navigate to the section you clicked on?

 Navigation Links in the nav bar:
 - If you click on the Roleplay Cafe logo, do you go back to the Home page?
 And is the Home page marked active?
 - If you click on Home, do you go back to the Home page?
 And is the Home page marked active?